muhammad797/travel-seven-wonders/README.md

 # Seven Wonders Travel Booking Platform

 A comprehensive travel booking web application that allows users to plan and book trips to the Seven Wonders of the World.
+Built with Next.js and Express.js, featuring authentication, flight booking, hotel reservations, and travel blog content.

 ## 🏛️ Destinations